 Human Subjects Research Considerations

-Researchers are required to promptly report to the IRB the preliminary and final results of any audit by federal regulatory agencies, such as the Food and Drug Administration, using the appropriate paper or electronic process.
+Researchers are required to promptly report to the IRB the preliminary and final results of any audit by federal regulatory agencies, such as the Food and Drug Administration, using Zipline (the IRB application software).